Sirais/exmap-release/README.md

 2. Double-click on *exmap.exe*.
 You do not need to run it as an administrator.
 3. The maphack will be automatically activated.

-**If you are using the popular technique of running Path of Exile as a limited user account, you must run the maphack as the same limited user.
-This is safe to do.
-It will not affect how detectable the maphack is.
-If you have problems running exmap with the default settings, you can try this alternate loading method starting in version 2.2:**

-You'll need to create a shortcut to the *exmap.exe* file.

-1. Right-click on *exmap.exe* and click *Create shortcut*.
-2. Right-click on the newly created shortcut and click *Properties*.
-3. In the text box that says *Target*, add ` -alt` after `exmap.exe`.
-Example: `C:\some\path\exmap.exe -alt`.
-4. Save the shortcut.

-From now on, you should double-click on this shortcut instead to run the maphack.
-Remember that you still need to be running the maphack as the same limited user as the game, if you use the limited user method.
-If you still have trouble after completing these steps, try right clicking and selecting *Run as administrator*.
+**Do you run Path of Exile as a limited user?
+If so, you also need to do the following:**
+- **You *must* run the maphack and the game as the same user.**
+- **You *must* allow the game to access the folder that exmaplib.dll is in.**
+- **Doing this does not make it easier to detect the maphack.**

+#### Common Issues

+**I get error code EE: 0xA0000003 LE: 5 when I try to run the maphack.**
+See the instructions above.
+This is usually because you are not running the maphack using the exact same user that the game is running with.
+You need to run them as the same user.
+You also need to make sure the game can access the folder where the maphack is saved.

+**I get dropped from the server if I load the maphack when I'm already in game.**
+The maphack will essentially pause the game while it waits for you to click OK after seeing the success message.
+If you wait too long to do this and you're already in-game, the server may disconnect you because of a timeout.

 #### Screenshots